 - The Group also provides training on awareness of modern slavery to those within The Group who have been identified as having responsibilities in this regard, namely those involved in finance and procurement.
 The Group ensures that annual update training is provided.

 ASSESSMENT OF EFFECTIVENESS IN COMBATTING MODERN SLAVERY

 - To ensure effectiveness in combatting modern slavery, The Group maintains an accurate supplier list including contact details.
 It will ensure action is taken in response to reports of modern slavery in its supply chains and any complaints made via the whistleblowing policy will be responded to in accordance with the policy.

-The Group has a Group Data Protection & Compliance Officer, to whom all concerns regarding modern slavery should be addressed.
-The Group Data Protection & Compliance Officer undertakes an annual review of the Group’s obligations towards eradicating modern slavery within its organisation and supply chains.
+- The Group has a Director - Legal, to whom all concerns regarding modern slavery should be addressed.
+The Director - Legal undertakes an annual review of The Group’s obligations towards eradicating modern slavery within its organisation and supply chains.

 This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2015 and applies to all companies within and associated to The Group.
 It is reviewed for each financial year.